 When you start by finding the root cause, whether it’s neurological or not, you can really begin addressing the symptoms in a smart and systematic way.
 If the cause turns out to be neurological, which is very often is, you can begin stimulating and developing the skills right away, helping all of your child’s symptoms to go away over time.

-For more free information on how to support your child’s cerebellum development, check out my new presentation on “How to Help Your Child With Reading, Writing, and Social Skills.”
+For more free information on how to support your child’s cerebellum development, check out my new website on “How To Stop Struggling In School.”